IntersectMBO/plutus/plutus-metatheory/src/Type/CC.lagda.md

   where VA = lem0 A E (subst Value⋆ p VA')

--- this is a counterpart to lem62 and a stronger version of unwind postulate unwindE : (A : ∅ ⊢⋆ I)(B : ∅ ⊢⋆ J)(E : EvalCtx K J)(E' : EvalCtx J I)
+-- this is a counterpart to lem62 and a stronger version of unwind -- I expect the proof would be similar to that of unwind postulate unwindE : (A : ∅ ⊢⋆ I)(B : ∅ ⊢⋆ J)(E : EvalCtx K J)(E' : EvalCtx J I)
       → B ≡ closeEvalCtx E' A